 (3) The clerk shall issue a subpoena, signed but otherwise in blank, to a party requesting it, who shall complete it before service.
 An attorney admitted to practice in the court where the action is pending may also issue and sign a subpoena as an officer of the court.

 (b) Service; scope.

 (A) A subpoena may be served by any person who is not a party and is not less than 18 years of age.
-Service of a subpoena upon a person named therein shall be made as provided in Rule 4(e) for the service of process.
-If the person’s appearance is commanded, by tendering to that person the fees for one day’s attendance and the mileage allowed by law.
-When the subpoena is issued on behalf of the United States, or this state or any officer or agency of either, fees and mileage need not be tendered.
-Prior notice of any commanded production or inspection of documents or tangible things or inspection of premises before trial shall be served on each party in the manner prescribed by Rule 5(b).
+Service of a subpoena upon a person named therein shall be made as provided in Rule 4(e) for the service of process if the person’s appearance is commanded by tendering to that person the fees for one day’s attendance and the mileage allowed by law.
+When the subpoena is issued on behalf of the United States, this state, or any officer or agency of either, fees and mileage need not be tendered.
+Prior notice of any commanded production or inspection of documents or tangible things or inspection of premises before trial shall be served on each party in the manner prescribed by Utah Rules of Civil Procedure Rule 5(b).

 (C) Service of a subpoena outside of this state, for the taking of a deposition or production or inspection of documents or tangible things or inspection of premises outside this state, shall be made by the requirements of the jurisdiction in which such service is made.

 (2) Subpoena for an appearance at trial or hearing.
 A subpoena commanding a witness to appear at a trial or a hearing pending in this state may be served at any place within the state.

 (3) Subpoena for taking the deposition.